From Portland to Multnomah Falls: 5 Best Ways to Get There

 Multnomah Falls is accessible from Portland with just over a 30-mile bike ride.
 The key to safely exploring the Columbia River Gorge on a bicycle is hopping on the Historic Columbia River Highway.
 The alternative corridor, Interstate 84, has limited shoulder space to share with fast-moving vehicles.

 The 2017 Eagle Creek Fire significantly impacted the Columbia River Gorge, including the Historic Columbia River Highway and Multnomah Falls.
 Immediately after the event, closures affected this biking route to Multnomah Falls from Portland.
+As of 2022, the route has been re-opened to vehicle and bicycle travel.
 Check out the latest conditions before planning a trip.

 5. From Portland to Multnomah Falls by Taxi or Transfer Service